-Word spread far and wide, of the mistreatment of the missing villager by all the villagers, people began to avoid trading with the village; they looked upon the villagers as corrupt and dishonest, shunning them.
+But, people soon discovered the real story of why the village idiot was no longer around, and word spread far and wide of the mistreatment of the missing villager by all the villagers, people began to avoid trading with the village; they looked upon the villagers as corrupt and dishonest, shunning them.

-The people of the village suffered financial lose, and were fast becoming social outcasts.
+The people of the village suffered financial loss, and were fast becoming social outcasts.
 The village soon became known as the village of the idiots.